albedosehen/timescaledb-client/docs/DEPLOYMENT.md

 ## Overview

 This guide covers production deployment of applications using the TimescaleDB client.
-It includes best practices for security, performance, monitoring, and operational considerations for high-availability financial trading systems.
+It includes best practices for security, performance, monitoring, and operational considerations for high-availability time-series data systems including IoT monitoring, system metrics, and application logging.

 ### Production Requirements